-This topic notably fell in the philosophy test of the 2015 bac.
-See all the subjects of the 2015 bac.
+This question notably fell in the philosophy test of the 2015 French baccalaureate.
+See all the exam questions of the 2015 French baccalaureate.

-The formulation of the subject “Does the artist give something to understand?” is very similar to the following subject: “Does a work of art always have a meaning?“We therefore recommend the correction.
+The formulation of the question, “Does the artist give something to understand?” is very similar to the following question: “Does a work of art always have a meaning?”We therefore recommend the correction.

-You can use the same logic of plan, the same hooks.
+You can use the same logic of the plan, the same hooks.

 Here are a few more things to fuel your development:

 You could add to this correction the idea that the artist gives something to understand, but that this thing is deceptive.
-This is Plato’s criticism: “Imitation is therefore far from the truth” he says in The Republic, including under the concept of imitation the artistic production in general.
+This is Plato’s criticism: “Imitation is therefore far from the truth,” he says in The Republic, including under the concept of imitation of the artistic production in general.

-Hegel, in the same sense, makes see the immensity of the possible which emerges from the spirit of the artist: “the man, in that he creates artistically, is a whole world of contents“
+Hegel, in the same sense, makes me see the immensity of the possible which emerges from the spirit of the artist: “the man, in that he creates artistically, is a whole world of contents“.

 For Rodin, the artist sees “the inner truths under the appearances“.

-→ Topics in philosophy for the 2015 bac
+→ Exam questions in philosophy for the 2015 French baccalaureate

 >